eliahvo/fwe-my-tasks/app/frontend/README.md

 </details>
 <details>
 <summary>7.
 Start timer</summary>
 Click here to start a new tracking of a specific task.
+The following dialog will come up:
 <img  src="doc/startTracking.png"></img><br>
 1. Click here to pause/ unpause the tracking<br>
 2. Click here to stop the tracking<br>